Short possessive pronouns

 This applies to all third person subjects (singular and plural).

-For other subjects there is no ambiguity but you still have the option of using си:
+For other subjects there is no ambiguity but you can still use си:

 "Харесвам кучето ми": I like my dog

-Also note the different placement of the long and short possessive pronouns when used in a adjective + noun group:
+Note the different placement of the short possessive pronoun when used in a adjective + noun group: